 Instead of separating internal arrays into groups, as in a sequence heap, we label them using a level number starting at zero.
 If the number of internal arrays on one level grows larger than a tuning parameter (about 64) and there is enough RAM available, then all internal arrays of one level are merged together and added to the next higher level.
 The decisive difference of parallel multiway merge over sequentially merging sorted arrays is that no state is kept to amortize operations.
 Hence, in our PPQ design the indicated tournament trees over the insertion heaps and arrays are useless for parallel operations.
-When applying parallel multiway merge, we want to have the total number of items as large as possible, however, at the same time the number of sequences should be kept as small as possible, especially since the multisequence selection is currently implemented sequentially.
-In Appendix A we report on preliminary experiments to find a good balance.
+When applying parallel multiway merge, we want to have the total number of items as large as possible, however, at the same time the number of sequences should be kept as small as possible.

-When the PPQ's alloted memory is exhausted, mostly due to long internal arrays, one large parallel multiway merge is performed directly into EM.
+When the PPQ's alloted memory is exhausted, one large parallel multiway merge is performed directly into EM.
 This is possible without an extra copy buffer, by using just $\Theta(p)$ write buffers and overlapping I/O and computation, since parallel multiway merge outputs p sorted sub-sequences.
 We use $\geq 2p$ write buffer blocks to keep the merge boundaries in memory; thus avoiding any rereading of blocks from disk during the merge.
-Another method would be to round the ranks during multisequence selection to block boundaries.
-This would slightly disbalance work, but removes all access conflicts within blocks.